Lumoc/monero-docker/README.md

 ./xmrig -o stratum+tcp://$xmrpool:$startport -u $username -p $password -t $numthreads --donate-level=$donate

-All four variables other than $username have default values.
-Username does not since that is your wallet address that you need to earn proceeds from mining.
+All  variables have default values.

 These four variables are passed to a Docker container as environment variables (“-e”).
 As a quick rundown in your docker run command you would have: